jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 In the first step the cluster is pretty relaxed, so the consumption is ok.

 For the second step we double some of the scraping intervals.
 We dont see improvements on Kubelet consumption.
 The reason?
-We are doubling some intervals in indiscriminately.
+We are doubling some intervals  indiscriminately.
 So, we dont know if this new intervals affect or not to Kubelet.
 We will see more about it below.

 We see a significant impact on Prometheus performing.
-Prometheus is configured with many scraping jobs, and we have doubled many of them.
-So, Prometheus has to query less frequency and this impacts really significant on the CPU consumption.
+Prometheus is configured with many scraping jobs, and we have doubled many intervals.
+So, Prometheus has to query less frequency and this impacts really significantly on the CPU consumption.
 Going from about 20% of one CPU to about 12%.
 Almost half of CPU consumption.

 **Doubling scraping times on most of the intervals makes Prometheus to consume half of usual CPU consumption.**